-Program Objectives
+Program Goals

-The Bachelor of Science in Clinical Laboratory Science (BSCLS) is a five-year program that provides theoretical, practical and clinical learning experiences.
+Bachelor of Science in Clinical Laboratory Science (BSCLS) is a five-year program that provides theoretical, practical and clinical learning experiences.
 The program prepares the student for work within the clinical laboratory.
 The fifth year is intended for the clinical internship program of one year in an accredited training laboratory with rotational duties in different sections such as Biochemistry, Hematology, Microbiology, Immuno-hematology (Blood Banking), Immunology and Serology, Urinalysis and other Body Fluids, Parasitology, Histopathologic/Cytologic techniques and other emergent technologies.

-The Clinical Laboratory Science Education aims to:
+The Clinical Laboratory Science Education aims:

-- 1. Inspire the students, acquire and develop relevant knowledge, skills, and attitudes in the field of Clinical Laboratory Science, which contribute to the holistic development of the learners, the community and the Kingdom as a whole; - 2.
-Provide students with skills necessary for scientific research; - 3.
-Train the students in terms of proficiency in instrumentation, laboratory diagnostic procedures and quality control; and - 4.
-Inculcate among the students the values of discipline, honesty, honor, integrity, service, dignity of labor and time management.
+- 1. To inspire the students, acquire and develop relevant knowledge, skills, and attitudes in the field of Clinical Laboratory Science, which contribute to the holistic development of the learners, the community and the Kingdom as a whole. - 2.
+To provide students with skills necessary for scientific research. - 3.
+To train the students in terms of proficiency in instrumentation, laboratory diagnostic procedures and quality control. - 4.
+To inculcate among the students the values of discipline, honesty, honor, integrity, service, dignity of labor and time management.